Jean-Pierre Leburton: Career

 Leburton began his professional career in 1979 as a research scientist at the Siemens AG Research Laboratory in Munich, West Germany, where he worked until 1981.
 In that year, he moved to the United States to join the University of Illinois Urbana–Champaign (UIUC) as a visiting assistant professor until 1983 when he joined the Faculty as an assistant professor in the Department of Electrical and Computer Engineering.

 He was promoted to associate professor in 1987 and to full professor in 1991.
 During this period, he collaborated with Karl Hess, a prominent figure in semiconductor device theory and co-director of the newly established Beckman Institute for Advanced Science and Technology.
+In 2003, he was named the Gregory E. Stillman Professor of Electrical and Computer Engineering, a chaired position he held until 2023.

-Leburton became one of the original faculty members at the Beckman Institute in 1989, contributing to its interdisciplinary mission from its inception to 2018.
+In 1989, Leburton became one of the original faculty members at the Beckman Institute, contributing to its interdisciplinary mission from its inception to 2018.
 His research evolved from traditional semiconductor physics involving low-dimensional electronic and photonic devices such as quantum wires and quantum dots to pioneering work in the integration of nanoscale semiconductors with biological systems.

 Leburton was among the early advocates for applying nanoscale solid-state devices to bio-molecular sensing.
 He proposed and developed semiconductor nanopore technologies for DNA sequencing and biosensing applications, leveraging solid-state membranes to improve electrical sensitivity.

 In addition to his primary faculty role, Leburton held several visiting positions abroad.
 In 1992, he was appointed to the Hitachi Ltd. Chair on Quantum Materials as a visiting professor at the University of Tokyo in Japan.
 Later, in 2000, he served as a visiting professor at the Swiss Federal Institute of Technology in Lausanne (EPFL), further expanding his international academic collaborations.